Srishashank2003/Expense-Tracker/README.md

 npm run build
 ```

 Done!
-Now the expense Tracker is at your service.
+Now the Expense Tracker is at your service.